-The balance sheet total decreased by mEUR 126.0 to mEUR 112.4 in the fiscal year.
-The assets side decrease results mainly from the reduction in inventories and the decrease in receivables due to the realignment of the Company and the declining demand caused by COVID-19 in the 4th quarter.
+The balance sheet total declined to mEUR 92.5 after mEUR 112.4 in the prior year.
+The assets-side decrease primarily results from the reduction of inventories and the decrease in the receivables volume due to weaker demand caused by COVID-19 and the discontinuance of the tire business.